-Synchronize the instrument with the device under test (DUT) or other external devices

-For more information, see chapter "Basics on ..." in the R&S SMM100A user manual.
+- Synchronize the instrument with the device under test (DUT) or other external devices - Compensate delays and align the signal generation start in multi-instrument setup For more information, see chapter "Basics on ..." in the R&S SMBV100B user manual.

-[:SOURce<hw>]:BB:C2K:TRIGger[:EXTernal]:DELay on page 95
+[:SOURce<hw>]:BB:C2K:TRIGger[:EXTernal]:DELay on page 94